 PCMag has an excellent article with lots of information about buying monitors.

 Some computers are coming with Solid State Drives (SSD) rather than hard disk drives (HDD).
-SSD are much faster than the old HDD, although are several times more expensive.
+An SSD is much faster than the old HDD, although the former are several times more expensive.
 You can read an article that compares the pros and cons of each type of drive.

 You will want to get word processing software (and perhaps spreadsheet software) for your computer.
 If you want to buy Microsoft Office, the least expensive way to do that is to buy the MS Office Home and Student Edition, which is widely available at Office Depot, Microcenter, and Staples for $149, or even less when it is on sale, which is frequently.
 MS Office Home and Student edition is also available on some, but not all Dell computers.
 Home and Student edition contains Word, Excel, and PowerPoint.
-There are other versions of MS Office known as Office 365 Home and Personal, which you can compare to the Home and Student version.
+There are 2 other versions of MS Office known as Office 365 Home and Personal, which you can compare to the Home and Student version.
 Additional information comparing all of these versions is available.